claumoncada/Security_Software/README.md

 # Security Software
 #Security API

-ollowing the guide to implement a secure API architecture and the Flask prototype implemented during the class, do the following:
+Following the guide to implement a secure API architecture and the Flask prototype implemented during the class, do the following: